lua-carbon/hexane/readme.md

 # Windows
 Get the latest GLFW 3.1 in DLL form, place it at `bin/glfw3.dll`.

-Compile all the files in the `stb` folder to a DLL, place it at `bin/stb.dll`.
+Compile all the files in the `deps` folder to a DLL, place it at `bin/deps.dll`.

 [carbon]: https://github.com/lua-carbon/carbon
 [hexane_banner]: https://raw.githubusercontent.com/luajit-hexane/hexane/master/assets/hexane-banner.png